Memphis Belle

 End [of transcript]

 This subject of "Law and Grace" has been the crux of numerous inter-denominational arguments and disagreements due to the often vague language many denominations use to explain just what grace is, and how the law of God relates to grace.
-I have chosen to give the input from two major denominational groups, the Southern Baptist's and an explanation from another pastor from the same church group Pastor Martin is from, Calvary Chapel.
-Both the Southern Baptist and Pastor Bob Coy of Calvary Chapel of Fort Lauderdale say about the same thing, using different language.
-But there is a sort of interdenominational consensus of belief here showing a unity of interpretive spirit--a sign the Holy Spirit is in on this interpretation.
+I have chosen to give the input from two major denominational groups, the Southern Baptist's and an explanation from another pastor from the same church group Pastor Martin is from, a Calvary Chapel somewhere in Florida.
+Both the Southern Baptist and this Calvary Chapel pastor say about the same thing, using different language.
+But there is a sort of interdenominational consensus of belief here showing a unity of interpretive spirit -- a sign the Holy Spirit is in on this interpretation.
 The Sabbatarian groups would agree with this consensus view, but their interpretation of what is to be included in God's law differs, in that they believe the Old Covenant Ten Commandments are still in total force, which would include the 7th day Sabbath, which is Saturday, as the commanded day of worship.
 As the apostle Paul very strongly pointed out in Romans 14, if that is what you sincerely believe the Bible says, your actions of obedience had better follow your beliefs.
 So, except for disagreement between Sabbatarian and other Gentile Christian groups on the 4th of the Ten Commandments, there would appear to be a total agreement with the statements that follow.
-First the Southern Baptist article, followed by a quote from Pastor Bob Coy, of Calvary Chapel of Fort Lauderdale.
+First the Southern Baptist article, followed by a quote from Calvary Chapel pastor, and then a Messianic Jewish interpretation.

 Law and Gospel